MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-version-search.md

 manager: aaroncz
 ms.topic: troubleshooting
 ms.technology: itpro-manage
+appliesto:
+- ✅ <a href="https://learn.microsoft.com/windows/release-health/supported-versions-windows-client" target="_blank">Windows 11</a>
+- ✅ <a href="https://learn.microsoft.com/windows/release-health/supported-versions-windows-client" target="_blank">Windows 10</a>
 ---

 # What version of Windows am I running?

 To determine if your device is enrolled in the [Long-Term Servicing Channel](/windows/deployment/update/waas-overview#servicing-channels) (LTSC, formerly LTSB) or the [General Availability Channel](/windows/deployment/update/waas-overview#servicing-channels) (SAC) you'll need to know what version of Windows 10 you're running.
 There are a few ways to figure this out.
-Each method provides a different set of details, so it’s useful to learn about all of them.
+Each method provides a different set of details, so it's useful to learn about all of them.

 ## System Properties

 Click **Start** > **Settings** > **System** > click **About** from the bottom of the left-hand menu

 You'll now see **Edition**, **Version**, and **OS Build** information.
 Something like this: